-Japanese KONGO Class Battleships - Available by April 2019
+Japanese KONGO Class Battleships - Working now to complete this hull

 - Category: Battleships

 - Last Updated: Sunday, 23 February 2020 21:12

 The Four Kongo class Battle Cruisers were the last ships designed for Japan in Britain just before the First World War, and the lead ship was the last Battleship built in Britain for Japan.
 The last three of the class were built in Japan once Japanese heavy industry was built up enough to build these big ships.